tecracer-theinen/chef-web-docs/_vendor/github.com/ianmadd/inspec-aws/docs-chef-io/content/inspec/resources/aws_transit_gateway_routes.md

 - `subnet_of_match`
 - `supernet_of_match`

-#### transit_gateway_route_table_id _(required)_
+`transit_gateway_route_table_id` _(required)_

-The **ID** of the AWS transit gateway route table:
+: The **ID** of the AWS transit gateway route table:

-- must contain alphanumeric characters between 1 to 50, or hyphens
+: - must contain alphanumeric characters between 1 to 50, or hyphens
   - should start with `tgw-rtb-`
   - cannot end with a hyphen or contain two consecutive hyphens

-The ID of the AWS transit gateway route table should be passed as a `transit_gateway_route_table_id: 'value'` key-value entry in a hash.
+: The ID of the AWS transit gateway route table should be passed as a `transit_gateway_route_table_id: 'value'` key-value entry in a hash.

-#### exact_match
+`exact_match`

-The exact match of the **CIDR** block is used for destination matches.
+: The exact match of the **CIDR** block is used for destination matches.
 It could be passed as a `exact_match: 'value'` key-value entry in a hash.

-#### longest_prefix_match
+`longest_prefix_match`

-The longest prefix that matches the route.
+: The longest prefix that matches the route.
 It could be passed as a `longest_prefix_match: 'value'` key-value entry in a hash.

-#### subnet_of_match
+`subnet_of_match`

-The routes with a subnet that match the specified CIDR filter.
+: The routes with a subnet that match the specified CIDR filter.
 It could be passed as a `subnet_of_match: 'value'` key-value entry in a hash.

-#### supernet_of_match
+`supernet_of_match`

-The routes with a CIDR that encompass the CIDR filter.
+: The routes with a CIDR that encompass the CIDR filter.
 For example, if you have 10.0.1.0/29 and 10.0.1.0/31 routes in your route table and you specify supernet-of-match as 10.0.1.0/30, then the result returns 10.0.1.0/29.
   It could be passed as a `supernet_of_match: 'value'` key-value entry in a hash.

 ## Properties